Queue-Fair/go/README.md

     sudo apt-get install ntp
 ```

-**3.** You will need the checkQueueFair() function in main.go - edit it to use your Account secret and system name from the Portal (or you can edit queue_fair_config.go with these values).
+**3.** In your Go server you will need the `checkQueueFair()` function from main.go.  edit it to use your Account secret and system name from the Portal (or you can edit queue_fair_config.go with these values).
 These are both on the Account -> Your Account page - don't use any queue secret or system name from any Queue Settings tab.
-Call it in the manner indicated in the main.go example file from within your Go server code.
+Call `checkQueueFair()` in the manner indicated in the main.go example file from within your Go server code at the *start* of processing of any *page* request.
 **4.** Note the `QueueFairConfig.SettingsCacheLifetimeMinutes` setting - this is how often your web server will check for updated settings from the Queue-Fair queue servers (which change when you hit Make Live).
 The default value is 5 minutes.
 You can set this to 0 to download a fresh copy with every request but **DON'T DO THIS** on your production machine/live queue with real people, or your server may collapse under load.
 Between requests, these settings are stored in memory.

 **5.** Note the `QueueFairConfig.AdapterMode` setting.  "safe" is recommended - we also support "simple" - see the Technical Guide for further details.